Andry92/grid-search-sta-lta/README.md

 --------------

 ## Usage
 1. Run the ‘training_phase.py’.
-In this phase, by default the training_set inside 'data' folder will be used to execute the training phase
+In this phase, by default the training_set inside 'data' folder will be used to execute the training phase.
 2. After the execution of the previous script, a training_results file inside 'results' folder will be created.
 This file contains the array calculated from the training phase.
-3. Now, you can use ‘plot_training_results.py’ to show a plot of the quintuples (sta, lta, trigger on, trigger off, qni) extracted from training phase
+3. You can use ‘plot_results.py’ to show a plot of the quintuples (sta, lta, trigger on, trigger off, qni) extracted from training phase providing training_results file.
 4. Run the ‘testing_phase.py’.
 In this phase, by default the testing_set inside 'data' folder will be used to execute the testing phase.
-You will be asked to enter the name of the training_results from which the Testing Phase start.
+You have to provide training_results file from which the Testing Phase start.
 5. After the execution of the previous script, a testing_results file inside 'results' folder will be created.
 This file contains the array calculated from the testing phase.
+6. You can use ‘plot_results.py’ again to show a plot of the quintuples (sta, lta, trigger on, trigger off, qni) extracted from testing phase providing testing_results file.
 --------------

 ## Contact
-For any questions, please contact Andrea Di Benedetto at andrea.dibenedetto@unipa.it (or andrea.dibenedetto@ingv.it), Giosué Lo Bosco at giosue.lobosco@unipa.it.
+For any questions, please contact Andrea Di Benedetto at andrea.dibenedetto@unipa.it (or andrea.dibenedetto@ingv.it), Giosue' Lo Bosco at giosue.lobosco@unipa.it.

 --------------
 ## Acknowledgments